voicesauce/opensauce-python/HACKING.md

    where list-of-variables is the complete list of variables used to call the function as well as all the variables it returns.
+   (Check to make sure the arguments aren't modified in the body of the function; if they are you will have to make copies of the original values and save those as well.)

-2. Call the opensauce-octave such that your algorithm of interest gets called.
+2. Call opensauce-octave such that your algorithm of interest gets called.
 (XXX: need to flesh this out.)

 3. Copy the data.mat file to test/data as <funcname>.mat, where funcname